Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Multi-part operation entry point family `"hash_multipart"`

-This family corresponds to the calculation of a hash in one multiple parts.
+This family corresponds to the calculation of a hash in multiple steps.

 This family applies to transparent drivers only.